finbourne/luminesce-sdk-csharp/sdk/docs/BinaryDownloadingApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<BinaryDownloadingApi>();
-            var type = new LuminesceBinaryType?(); // LuminesceBinaryType? | Type of binary to download (each requires separate licenses and entitlements) (optional) var version = "version_example";  // string? | An explicit version of the binary.
+            var type = new LuminesceBinaryType?(); // LuminesceBinaryType? | Type of binary to download (each requires separate licenses and entitlements) (optional) var version = 1.17.274;  // string? | An explicit version of the binary.
 Leave blank to get the latest version (recommended) (optional)

             try
             {